 The Even brand is dedicated to Wellness, and because of that, their workout facility is enormous, with treadmills, elliptical machines, rowing machines, free weights, a stretching room, and a state-of-the-art Mirror workout system.

 Guests of Staybridge Suites Seattle Downtown/Lake Union are able to take advantage of the Even Hotel gym facilities as well, which is a very nice perk.

 Finally, the hotels both offer filtered water alongside their ice stations, and that’s a great benefit for those of us who like to have water in our hotel rooms, but would prefer to not purchase bottled water.
 It’s another savings as well.

 By the way, guests of the Even hotel are provided with fitness gear in each room for use during their stay, along with an in-house TV channel with workouts they can choose from.

 Bonus: Bargain Travel Tip

-Families on a budget should check out the Seattle CityPASS, which offers discount admission of up to 46% off 5 iconic spots of a possible 7: The Space Needle, the Seattle Aquarium, Argosy Cruises Harbor Tour, Museum of Pop Culture (MoPOP) OR Woodland Park Zoo, and the Chihuly Garden and Glass OR Pacific Science Center.
+Families on a budget should check out the Seattle CityPASS (affiliate link), which offers discount admission of up to 46% off 5 iconic spots of a possible 7: The Space Needle, the Seattle Aquarium, Argosy Cruises Harbor Tour, Museum of Pop Culture (MoPOP) OR Woodland Park Zoo, and the Chihuly Garden and Glass OR Pacific Science Center.

 The CityPASS is valid for 9 consecutive days, beginning with the first day’s use, which is a nice bit of flexibility that can help any traveling family.